6 min read

 Final Words

 Let 'em stage their photo ops and call it progress.
-I’ll be enjoying the ensuing memes from this painfully curated performance.
+I’ll be enjoying the ensuing memes from this painfully curated stunt.

 A life that finally feels like it’s ours, because we made it that way.